At a glance

 This page is a snapshot of our Department of Economics in the areas of diversity, quality, areas of emphasis, funding, coursework, guidance and well-being.

 The Department of Economics is one of the most diverse departments in the Pacific Northwest and possibly the nation.
 About 42% of our faculty are women (6 women and 8 men).
 We are also an international department; about 42% of our faculty are foreign-born.
 In the 2019-20 academic year, we will have faculty members from seven countries: China, Bangladesh, Nepal, Turkey, Italy, Greece and, of course, the US.
-Learn about the College’s student diversity here.
+Learn about the College’s inclusive excellence strategy here.

 Our department includes nationally and internationally recognized faculty members.
 We are continually publishing our research in high-quality disciplinary and interdisciplinary academic journals.
 Our roster includes a Fellow of the National Bureau of Economic Research (NBER).
 Faculty members have been contributing authors to the National Climate Assessment Report and the 5th IPCC Assessment Report.
 Multiple members have received research grants from the National Science Foundation (NSF), the Environmental Protection Agency (EPA), and NASA.
 According to the Carnegie Classification of Institutions of Higher Education, our university is classified as an R2 U.S. academic institution – a Doctoral University exhibiting Higher Research Activity.